Foreclosure Defense Lawyer Connecticut

 Step Two: A Notice of Default Is Served

 Generally speaking, banks tend to send homeowners a notice of default once they’re at least two payments behind on their mortgage.
-A notice of default will formally explain that if the homeowner does not pay the past due amount in full within a specific period of time – usually 90 days – and reinstate their loan, the lender will foreclose the property secured by the loan.
+A notice of default formally explains that if the homeowner does not pay the past due amount in full, the lender will foreclose the property.
 It’s important to take advantage of this window of time to work with an attorney who understands how to implement creative solutions to avoid foreclosure.

 Step Three: Intent to Sell Is Communicated

 If the reinstatement period described above isn’t resolved by repayment and reinstatement of the loan, a lender will communicate its intent to sell the property secured by the defaulted loan in question.
 A homeowner will be notified of when their home will be sold and the public will likely be notified of this sale date as well.
 If you’ve already been notified of a sale date, don’t give up hope!
 Contact an attorney as resolution in your favor may still be possible.